IPX/SPX: Others

 For several years, Novell supplied a native NetWare client for OS/2.
 This was similar in structure to the client for DOS.

 Novell also published an IPX client for Classic Mac OS called MacIPX.
-This was not only used by the Mac NetWare client, but also by games such as Doom and Warcraft III for multiplayer play.
+This was not only used by the Mac NetWare client, but also by games such as Doom and Warcraft III: Reign of Chaos for multiplayer play.

 Implementations have been written for various flavors of Unix/Linux, both by Novell and other vendors.
 In particular, Novell's UnixWare supported IPX/SPX natively.
 However, while UnixWare could act as a client to NetWare servers, and applications could optionally support IPX/SPX as a transport, UnixWare did not provide the ability to share files or printers on a NetWare network without an additional software package.
 Open Enterprise Server - Linux does not support IPX/SPX.
 The Linux kernel used to support IPX/SPX, but SPX support was removed in 2002, and IPX support was removed in 2018.

 The open source FreeBSD operating system includes an IPX/SPX stack, to support both a NetWare file system client, nwfs, as well as NetWare server using Mars NWE (providing some functionality).
 OpenBSD dropped support with version 4.2, and 4.1 needed some work to compile with IPX.